Do Car Insurance Costs Go Down at 25?

 Credit Score

 In most states, drivers with excellent credit (750 and above) pay 20% to 30% less than drivers with poor credit (below 600).
-California, Hawaii, Massachusetts and Michigan prohibit insurers from using credit scores in pricing.
+Insurers use a credit-based insurance score, pulled from your credit report, to predict how likely you are to file a claim.
+It draws on similar data as a FICO score but is calculated differently and exists solely for insurance pricing.
+California, Hawaii, Massachusetts and Michigan prohibit insurers from using credit in pricing decisions.

 Marital Status